PKF Global: History

 In 1980, member firms decided to use Pannell Kerr Forster as their common brand name to create an international accountancy brand.
 In 2000, member firms decided to shorten their name to PKF.
 Member firms are now adopting this name in their home markets, or adding PKF as a prefix to the existing firm name.

-As of January 2011, over 21,000 staff were employed by PKF International member firms.
+As of January 2011, over 21,000 staff were employed by PKF member firms.

-In 2013, PKF's associate firm in UK defected and joined BDO after a fall in revenue and staff reduction.
+In 2013, PKF's associate firm in the UK defected and joined BDO after a fall in revenue and staff reduction.

 In 2016, PKF's associate firm in Hong Kong was banned by the Public Company Accounting Oversight Board for three years due to not co-operating with a probe.